creativetimofficial/material-tailwind-dashboard-react/README.md

 - [Material Tailwind](https://material-tailwind.com/) - Material Tailwind is an easy to use components library for Tailwind CSS and Material Design.
 - [Hero Icons](https://heroicons.com/) - Beautiful hand-crafted SVG icons.
 - [Apex Charts](https://apexcharts.com/) - Modern & Interactive open-source Charts.
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Material Tailwind Dashboard React.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!